metamorph-inc/openrocket/README.md

 OpenRocket - an Open Source model rocket simulator
 --------------------------------------------------
+**_This version has been modified so that simulations may be run from a Python script in OpenMETA.
+For example scripts, see the OpenMETA Rocket project [here](https://github.com/metamorph-inc/openmeta-rocket)._**

 Copyright (C) 2007-2011  Sampo Niskanen

-For license information see the file LICENSE.TXT.

-For more information see http://openrocket.sourceforge.net/

 To start the software run the class